Silver-Iron/Cool-Stuff/index.md

+---
+layout: default
+---

 ## This is serve as my personal website and blog
-## I'm gonna be dropping here a lot of stuff.
+### I'm gonna be dropping here a lot of stuff.
 So be prepared!